Congo blames mediator Uganda for collapse of rebel talks

 It is also expected to tackle some of the root causes of the unrest, including the return of stolen property and issues surrounding the return of Tutsi refugees to Congo.

+“The Kinshasa people don’t even want to sit in the same room with M23 team.
+They want to sit in separate rooms because (they feel) they are not equals.”

+However, Christoph Wille, an Africa analyst at Control Risks, said Kabila was unlikely to completely back out of talks as a deal would boost his mandate at a time when he is looking towards 2016, when his second and final term is due to end.

-Additional reporting by Elias Biryabarema in Kampala and Media Coulibaly in Kinshasa; Writing by David Lewis and Emma Farge; Editing by Angus MacSwan and Robin Pomeroy
+Additional reporting by Elias Biryabarema in Kampala and Emma Farge in Dakar; Writing by David Lewis; Editing by Angus MacSwan